macrl-book/macrl-book.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: lalal

 profile:
   align: right
-  image: prof_pic.jpg
+  image: macrl.png
   image_circular: false # crops the image to make it circular
-  address: >
+  address:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+A set of practical tools to build decision making procedures for machines interacting with the world.
+Our applications vary from video games and web-search to robot manipulation and self-driving vehicles.
+Our focus is on intuition and informal mathematical argument to build that intuition, and on techniques we've seen work multiple times on hard decision making problems.
+We try to outline the techniques and ways of thinking we'd be most likely to pull out in practice.
+Throughout, we attempt to point to rigorous derivations and the original literature on the topics.

+Current draft of the book: <a href="{{ 'macrl.pdf' | prepend: 'assets/pdf/' | relative_url}}" target="_blank">PDF</a>